 Lent lasts 40 days with the six Sundays that fall within the period being non-fasting days.
 It gets its name -- officially the “Day of Ashes,” -- because of the practice of rubbing ashes on one’s forehead in the sign of a cross.

 Why the name Mardi Gras or Fat Tuesday?

 The name is believed to have come from the practice of eating richer, fatty foods prior to fasting during the Lenten season.

 How is the date for Mardi Gras determined?

 That would make Feb.
-3 the earliest Mardi Gras can be.
-March 9 the latest it could fall.
+3 the earliest Mardi Gras can be and March 9 the latest it could fall.

 I hear Mardi Gras has its own color scheme.
 What is it?

-The official colors of the Carnival season in New Orleans and most other places is gold, purple and green.
+The official colors of the Carnival season in New Orleans and most other places are gold, purple and green.
 Gold for power, purple for justice and green for faith.

 When did the celebration first start in the United States?

 Well, this is where some controversy comes in.
 While New Orleans is known worldwide for its Mardi Gras celebration, history tells us that the first continual Fat Tuesday observance was likely in Mobile, Alabama, in 1702 hosted by French settlers along Mobile Bay.